-Two people are never same, due to the different ways our genomes are expressed.
+Two people are never the same, due to the different ways our genomes are expressed.
 But sometimes these differences can lead to genetic mutations which are extremely rare, and sometimes debilitating.
-Many people are suffering from these mutations were labeled freaks but they are actually part of the broad spectrum of genetic variations in our species.
-Here is a list of 10 most unusual genetic mutations that is identified in humans:
+Many people who are suffering from these mutations were labeled freaks, but they are part of the broad spectrum of genetic variations in our species.
+Here is a list of 10 most unusual genetic mutations which are identified in humans:

 1. Marfan Syndrome

 Marfan syndrome is a disorder of the connective tissues.
 But it’s more renowned for the way it causes bones to overgrow and create loose joints.
 People with Marfan Syndrome tend to have long and thin arms and legs.
 Overgrown ribs are the reason that causes chest bone to bend inward or push outward.
 Spinal curvature is another problem.
-There are famous people with Marfan syndrome which includes Javier Botet, Sergei Rachmaninoff, Robert Johnson, and Bradford Cox of Deerhunter/Atlas Sound fame .
+There are famous people with Marfan syndrome, which include Javier Botet, Sergei Rachmaninoff, Robert Johnson, and Bradford Cox of Deerhunter/Atlas Sound fame.

 2. Mermaid Syndrome